 - 1. The Acquirer must ensure to undertake KYC and prescribed due diligence for all merchants on-boarded. - 2.
 If the acquirer provides for instant on-boarding convenience, the acquirer must ensure to impart requisite training to merchants and ensure the KYC and merchant on-boarding guidelines are not compromised at any point of time. - 3.
-Prior to entering into a Merchant Agreement, an Acquirer shall ensure that the Merchant are registered entities as per prevailing laws. - 4.
+Prior to entering into a Merchant Agreement, an Acquirer shall ensure that the Merchant are registered entities as per prevailing laws.
+In case of sole proprietorship, an arrangement can also be made to accept the payments in merchant's saving accounts.
+However, KYC status of those accounts should be intact. - 4.
 Merchant on-boarding process shall at minimum include the following steps: - a.
 Pre-screening - b.
 Identity verification/KYM - c.
 Business review of merchant - d.
 Assurance that the merchant shall keep customer data confidential - e.
 Merchant agreement